‘Unbundle’ Features to Grow Revenue

 And then there’s the pricing desert that lies between these two.

-A barren wasteland littered with the bones of cancelled subscriptions and full of buzzards, a.k.a. your competitors, circling and waiting for your current users to get tired of your free plan’s spartan features.
+A barren wasteland littered with the bones of canceled subscriptions and full of buzzards, a.k.a. your competitors, circling and waiting for your current users to get tired of your free plan’s spartan features.

 However, these users are not willing to sacrifice their firstborn in order to access your feature-rich but overly pricey ‘premium’ plan.